New here? Start with the complete side hustle guide →

 Setting Up Your Canva Pin Template

-The templates are genuinely useful for beginners — they give you a working design you can customise rather than staring at a blank page.
+The templates are really useful for beginners — they give you a working design you can customize instead of staring at a blank page.
 Pick one that fits your blog’s style and adapt it.

 Creating Your Brand Templates

-Aim to have 3–5 pin templates in your brand style.
-Rotate through them to keep your content looking fresh without redesigning every pin from scratch.
+Aim for 3–5 pin templates in your brand style.
+Rotate through them to keep your content looking fresh without redesigning every pin from the ground up.

 Canva Tips That Save Time

-- Use the brand kit (available on the free plan) to save your fonts and colors so they’re always one click away
+• Use the brand kit (on the free plan) to save your fonts and colors so they’re always one click away

-- Batch your pin creation — open all your blog posts in separate tabs, then work through creating pins for each one in a single Canva session
+• Batch your pin creation — open all your blog posts in separate tabs, then work through making pins for each one in a single Canva session

-- Use Canva’s Pinterest integration — you can publish directly from Canva to Pinterest without downloading and re-uploading
+• Use Canva’s Pinterest integration — you can publish straight from Canva to Pinterest without downloading and re-uploading

 How Many Pins Should You Create Per Blog Post?